-2.3 Northumberland County Council Local Plan
+2.3 Northumberland County Council Local Plan (emerging)

-- 2.3.1 The Northumberland Local Plan (NLP) was adopted at a cabinet meeting of the full council on 31st march 2022.
-The LNP has aimed to align with policies in this Local Plan, to ensure consistency in policy making throughout the process and to ensure the NLP and the LNP are not in conflict. - 2.3.2 The adopted NLP identifies settlement boundaries for some villages in the County.
+- 2.3.1 The Northumberland Local Plan (NLP) has finished consultation on the main modifications and awaits a final decision from the examiners that ensures it is sound and can be adopted by the County Council.
+It is anticipated the NLP will be adopted in early 2022.
+The LNP seeks to align with policies in this emerging Local Plan, to ensure consistency in policy making throughout the process and to ensure that when adopted, the NLP and the LNP are not in conflict. - 2.3.2 The emerging NLP identifies settlement boundaries for some villages in the County.
 The NLP proposes a settlement boundary for Longframlington; the proposed settlement boundary in the LNP contains two additional properties that have been identified by their owners as omitted from the emerging NLP boundary, but mirrors the NLP boundary in all other respects. - 2.3.3 A number of evidence base reports have been commissioned to assist with the production of the Northumberland Local Plan.
 Some of these evidence base reports have also been used to inform the LNP and are listed in Appendix A.